nixworks/public/news/2010/05/29/README.md

 ##### Austria
 ### [Another riot occurs in Austria as the Serbia national football team meet the New Zealand national football team ahead of the 2010 FIFA World Cup. ](/news/2010/05/29/another-riot-occurs-in-austria-as-the-serbia-national-football-team-meet-the-new-zealand-national-football-team-ahead-of-the-2010-fifa-world.md)
-_Context: New Zealand national football team, Serbia national football team, 2010 FIFA World Cup, Austria_
+_Context: 2010 FIFA World Cup, Austria, Serbia national football team, New Zealand national football team_

 ##### Pakistan
 ### [The leaders of Pakistan's Ahmadiyya religious minority ask the government to provide better protection for the group, as they bury those killed in yesterday's double mosque attack in Lahore. ](/news/2010/05/29/the-leaders-of-pakistan-s-ahmadiyya-religious-minority-ask-the-government-to-provide-better-protection-for-the-group-as-they-bury-those-kil.md)
-_Context: Friday's attack, Lahore, Ahmadiyya, Pakistan_
+_Context: Lahore, Pakistan, Friday's attack, Ahmadiyya_

 ##### Nepal
 ### [Nepal's political leaders agree to extend the parliamentary term for another year following talks to avert a political crisis. ](/news/2010/05/29/nepal-s-political-leaders-agree-to-extend-the-parliamentary-term-for-another-year-following-talks-to-avert-a-political-crisis.md)